MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-sample-search.md

 3. When the search completes with 0 results, select the **Appliance Parts** tab.
 Results from the connector are displayed.

    ![Example of search results for the word hinge with results showing on the Appliance Parts tab.](/media/connectors-sdk/build20.png)

+## Summary

+You have successfully completed the custom Microsoft Graph connector tutorial.
+Now you have created a custom connector and used it to power Microsoft Search.